-Since these socket don't support backwards compatibility (you can't fit a new Ryzen CPU on an older AM3 socket), you have to be extra careful not to waste your time and money here.
+Since these sockets don’t support backward compatibility (you can’t fit a new Ryzen CPU on an older AM3 socket), you have to be extra careful not to waste your time and money here.

 For this, you can go to the specs sheet of your CPU and the motherboard you’re looking to buy, and look for Socket section to make sure they are both compatible with each other.

 2. PC Case compatibility

 Once you’ve found the CPU and boards compatible with each other, it’s time to find out a compatible case for your board.

 It’s because, like CPUs, you can’t fit every motherboard in every PC case.

 Motherboards come in different sizes like ATX, Micro-ATX and mini-ITX boards etc, and while we have written the detailed differences between them in a separate post, here’s a quick comparison image for you.

-In order to find out case compatibility, you just need to check product listing of that product.
+In order to find out case compatibility, you just need to check the product listing of that product.
 It will be mentioned in the listing that what motherboard-type and form-factor that a PC case supports.

 The motherboard is a hub through which different PC components and accessories communicate with each other, in order to give your optimal results.

-More ports mean more components can be attached the motherboard, and while it won't necessarily give you better results, you'll certainly get more options.
+More ports mean more components can be attached to the motherboard, and while it won’t necessarily give you better results, you’ll certainly get more options.

 Here are some of the most common Ports/Slots available in a motherboard.

-These slots are used to fit-in the memory aka.
+These slots are used to accommodate the memory aka.
 RAM.
 In high-end boards, four DIMM slots are usually present but in smaller form factors like mini-ITX boards, this number reduces to two.

-But this is not the end of the world if you've chosen the latter.
-You can easily have 32 GB RAM memory in an mini-ITX board, which is more than enough for any task out there.
+But this is not the end of the world if you’ve chosen the latter.
+You can easily have 32 GB RAM memory in a mini-ITX board, which is more than enough for any task out there.